-(A) Social workers should treat colleagues with respect and should represent accurately and fairly the qualifications, views, and obligations of colleagues.
+(a) Social workers should treat colleagues with respect and should represent accurately and fairly the qualifications, views, and obligations of colleagues.

-(B) Social workers should avoid unwarranted negative criticism of colleagues in communications with clients or with other professionals.
-Unwarranted negative criticism may include demeaning comments that refer to colleagues' level of competence or to individuals'

-attributes such as race, ethnicity, national origin, color, sex, sexual orientation, age marital status, political belief, religion, and mental or physical disability.
+(b) Social workers should avoid unwarranted negative criticism of colleagues in verbal, written, and electronic communications with clients or with other professionals.
+Unwarranted negative criticism may include demeaning comments that refer to colleagues' level of competence or to individuals' attributes such as race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, and mental or physical ability.

-(C) Social workers should cooperate with social work colleagues and with colleagues of other professions when such cooperation serves the well-being of clients.
+(c) Social workers should cooperate with social work colleagues and with colleagues of other professions when such cooperation serves the well-being of clients.